“So, do you want to be Auntie Dhani’s son?”

 Eventually, two hours after stopping at a traditional market for a much-needed toilet break, we pull over by a high-hatted farmhouse surrounded by golden fields of corn.
 This, I soon learn, is the ancestral home of Bama’s paternal great-grandfather.
 The terracotta-tiled roof spreads out over a porch demarcated by a row of slender columns painted in white, blue, lime-green, and bubblegum pink.
 I’m told the structure was renovated in 1925, which likely puts the original construction at more than a century old.
 Within the dark interior, carved wooden screens separate the living room from the airy hall for receiving guests, where we sit crosslegged on rattan mats behind bowls of boiled peanuts, bite-sized jellies in various fruit flavors, and fermented sticky rice wrapped in small parcels of banana leaf.
 Glasses of sweet tea have been thoughtfully scattered throughout the room, as have lidded jars stocked with deep-fried freshwater eel, cowskin crackers, and more savory nibbles.
 Mercifully, unlike that very first time I tagged along to the same family reunion, there are no plates of sliced watermelon for me to inadvertently step on.

 Late one afternoon, Bama and I head to the neighborhood now known as Kampung Pelangi, or “Rainbow Village”.
-So the story goes, a schoolteacher had the brilliant idea of repainting all the houses in psychedelic colors and asking local artists to help out – adorned the walls and pathways with Javanese wayang characters, a giant butterfly, cartoon personalities known the world over, and more.
+So the story goes, a schoolteacher had the brilliant idea of repainting all the houses in psychedelic colors and asking local artists to help out – adorning the walls and pathways with Javanese wayang characters, a giant butterfly, cartoon personalities known the world over, and more.
 Apart from fostering a sense of communal pride, the project has turned the locale into an instant tourist attraction; even the websites of American travel publications got wind of the makeover.
 The warren of steep lanes and byways – meandering from a riverbank up to a hilltop cemetery – is now the unlikely backdrop for selfies, Instagram posts, and in the case of a young Indonesian singer, a music video.
 Bama and I join the curious wanderers who troop past smiling and bemused residents, fascinated by the sudden interest in their humble neighborhood, formerly the preserve of skilled motorcyclists (how on earth do they get up those incredibly steep pathways?) and well-fed house cats.

 If anything, a visit to Kampung Pelangi – and Semarang as a whole – is a reminder that the idea of the unusual (or exotic) is a completely subjective one.
 “I’ve wanted to go to Pizza Hut for a long time,” Auntie Dhani says, as we drive past one of the city’s three branches.
 “I’d like to order different kinds of pizza and pasta to get a taste of each one.”
-Sadly, American-style fast food is too foreign for the palate of Bama’s father, Uncle Basuki, so she must wait whenever Bama is in town to try out any unusual dishes.
+Sadly, American-style fast food is too foreign for the palate of Bama’s father, Uncle Basuki, so she must wait for whenever Bama is in town to try out any unusual dishes.
 We end up treating her to the novelty of prawn bruschetta and a pizza crust stuffed with molten cheese.
 Auntie Dhani, in her own quiet way, is appreciative of her first taste of nachos, not to mention the fettucine with beef pastrami, mushroom, and diced onion in cream sauce.

 After dinner on our penultimate night in Semarang, Auntie Dhani slips me a dark brown box of sweets scribbled with unfamiliar Indonesian on one side and Arabic script on the other.
 All I know is that this is a product of Kudus, a nearby town that’s known for cigarette-making.
 The box is about the size and shape of a packet of cancer sticks, and I can’t help remarking about the similarity.
 Auntie Dhani laughs when Bama tells her about my initial confusion.
 “Have a good smoke,” she grins.
 Like her sumptuous home-cooked meals and the array of snacks procured from the market, these cylindrical confections are a token of her motherly love. ◊